 A secured credit card functions similarly to a debit card.
 However, you’re essentially relying on your cash deposit, which is what translates to your secured line of credit to make purchases.

 To get a secured credit card, you can apply for one at a bank, credit union or credit card company.
 The financial institution you’re working with may check your credit history during the approval process.

 If approved, you’ll need to make a deposit that acts as collateral.
 This is often at least $200 and can be as high as $2,000 to $3,000.
 In some cases, your deposit amount will act as your credit limit, although your limit may also be less than the deposit amount.
 After making the initial deposit, you can use the card to make purchases in-person or online up to your credit limit amount.
 A secured credit card can be used in places where credit cards are accepted like gas stations or grocery stores.

 Once you pay off your balance for any recent purchases, you can then use the card again to make more purchases.
 If you don’t pay off your balance in full each month, you will start to incur interest on the carried balance.

 Secured vs. unsecured credit cards

 Generally speaking, unsecured credit cards are more appealing to most consumers.
 When a card is unsecured, you don’t have to put down a deposit as collateral.
 Unsecured credit cards also tend to come with better perks and rewards, lower fees and lower interest rates.
-However, individuals with a good or excellent credit score have better chances to qualify for this type of credit card.
-Although, there are a few unsecured credit cards available for bad credit.
+However, there are only a few unsecured credit cards available for bad credit.